By the Numbers

 I just wanted to message you guys to let you know that you saved my life – quite literally – and I need to thank you.

-The counselor was truly kind to me, understanding, open minded, friendly, and she showed genuine concern about me.
+The crisis counselor was truly kind to me, understanding, open-minded, and friendly, and she showed genuine concern for me.
 She was able to listen to my problems and everything that has been going on in my life.

 Participate & Support